nftsign/nft-sign/README.md

 ```
 Use this command to create a signature patch for a PNG image, tied to an Ethereum address.

-This command will first prompt you for the mnemonic (i.e. private key) of an Ethereum address.
+This command first prompts you for a mnemonic (i.e. private key) of an Ethereum address.
-The image data is then hashed and signed by this private key, and
+The image data is then hashed and signed by the given private key, and
-this signature and the wallet address is then used to paint a signature patch on the PNG.
+this signature with the wallet address are combined to paint a signature patch on top of the image.

 The signed image is then saved under the same name with a '.signed' sub-extension (e.g. img.signed.png)
-Only basic RGBA PNG images are supported at this time.
+Note: Only basic RGBA PNG images are supported at this time.

 Here is a sample image with a signature patch applied to the bottom-right corner: